hunterirving/Hudoku/README.md

 Scholars have debated these topics for years, but until now we just had to wonder.

-Use __HudokuTest.py__ to generate a number of boards that suits your fancy and/or available time.
+Use __HudokuTest.py__ to generate a number of boards that suits your fancy and/or available time, then sink your teeth into some juicy data.

 <img src="https://github.com/hunterirving/Hudoku/blob/master/testresults.png">